 Spending that much time in bed is a nightmare in terms of logistics and physical health.
 This series of articles will focus on knee surgery post-operative care, and to make coping with disability a little easier.
 (You can view the full series at the end of the post.)

-Disclaimer: This article and the resources provided in the series are based on MY own personal experiences with spontaneous bilateral patellar tendon ruptures, as a person with many chronic illnesses.
+This article and the resources provided below are based on MY own personal experiences with spontaneous bilateral patellar tendon ruptures, as a person with many chronic illnesses.
 It also includes extensive options to cover various knee surgeries – not everything is meant for your specific type of knee injury or knee surgery.
 They are meant for educational purposes and not to be substituted for medical advice.
-Please consult your own medical provider before trying anything out.
+I am not a doctor, so please consult your own medical provider before trying anything out.

-This post may also contains affiliate links.
+This post also contains affiliate links.
 It will cost you nothing to click on them.
-I will get a small referral fee from purchases you make, which helps with the maintenance of this blog (approx. $100/month).
+I will get a small referral fee from purchases you make, which helps with the maintenance of this blog.
+Read our privacy policy page for more information.
 Thank you!

 Resources with a star ⭐ next to them are ones I’ve personally tried and would recommend!